anand92490/Liri-node-app/README.md

 4. Spotify: A simple to use API library for the Spotify REST API.

-   Command Line: npm install --save node-spotify-api
+   Command Line: 'npm install --save node-spotify-api'

-5. Fs: A built in node package

-   (npm i request)

 ## Screenshots

 1.  concert-this